Paris in October

 We highly recommend taking a trip out of the city.
 Since the parks and gardens of royal and other residences definitely evoke strong emotions at this time.

-Any guidebook will call you to Versailles, Chantilly or Fontainebleau.
-But in Malmaison – only a few.
+Any guidebook will call you to Versailles, Chantilly or Fontainebleau – other famous French castles.
+For example – to Malmaison?!

 It is worth going to Rouen.
 Admire both the famous cathedral and the beautifully preserved half-timbered houses.

-Many want to go to the Normandy island of Mont Saint-Michel.
-Moreover, in the middle of autumn there aren’t too many travellers here!
+Many travelers want to go to the Normandy island of Mont Saint-Michel.
+Moreover, in the middle of autumn there aren’t too many people here!

 An experienced traveler will design a trip and more authentic.
 For example, with a stop in Brittany and a visit to the interesting city of Saint-Malo.